What is tardive dyskinesia?

 Tardive dyskinesia is a drug-induced movement disorder in which sudden, uncontrollable movements happen in the face and body because of prolonged use of medication, typically anti-psychotic drugs.
 “Tardive” means delayed, and “dyskinesia” means abnormal movement.

 Tardive dyskinesia affects over 500,000 people in the United States.
-Females (especially post-menopausal women), older adults, and people of African descent have a higher risk of developing tardive dyskinesia.
+Risk appears to be higher in people who are post-menopausal, older adults, and people of African descent.

 Recognizing the signs of tardive dyskinesia